 - 5 March 1993; Palair Macedonian Airlines Fokker 100; Skopje, Macedonia: The crew lost control and crashed in early climb due to icing.
 Four of the six crew and 77 of the 91 passengers were killed

-The right engine of the aircraft broke up while in cruise at around 30,000 feet (9,140 meters) while enroute from Recifie to São Paulo.
+The aircraft was on a scheduled domestic flight from Recife to São Paulo when the right engine of the aircraft broke up while in cruise at around 30,000 feet (9,140 meters) while enroute from Recifie to São Paulo.

 Pieces of the engine shattered two cabin windows and caused a cabin depressurization.

 None of the six crew members were killed, but one of the 82 passengers was killed as a result of the depressurization.

 25 January 2007; Régional Fokker F100; Pau, France: The aircraft was on a scheduled domestic flight from Pau to Paris (CDG).
 The aircraft experienced several significant rolls to the left and right shortly after takeoff and the crew attempted to land the aircraft immediately.
 The left wingtip struck the ground just before the aircraft touched down to the right of the runway.
 The aircraft rolled about a half kilometer, striking a truck as it crossed a road.
 The landing gear separated after the aircraft hit an embankment on the far side of the road.
 The crew and passengers were able to evacuate successfuly after the aircraft came to a stop. landed the aircraft. was able to land, but was unable to stop the aircraft on the runway.
 None of the four crew members and 50 passengers were seriously injured, however, the driver of the truck that was struk by the aircraft was killed.